jhoblitt/puppet-mdadm/README.md

 `String`  defaults to 'running'

+Sets the state of the `mdmonitor` service.
 Valid strings are: 'running', 'stopped'

 ##### `service_enable`

 `Bool`  defaults to 'true'

+Enables/disables the `mdmonitor` service on boot.

 ##### `raid_check_manage`